 The Daly Waters Pub is one of those iconic pubs that is renowned for its eclectic decoration.

 On the outside, it is quite charming.
-But we step inside, it’s another story.
-Every square centimetre is covered by all sorts of paraphernalia: bras, flags, student IDs, bank notes and coins from all over the world, plates, business cards, stickers, pennants, instruments, anything… you name it!
+But when we step inside, it’s another story.
+Every square centimetre is covered by all sorts of paraphernalia: bras, flags, student IDs, banknotes and coins from all over the world, plates, business cards, stickers, pennants, instruments, anything… you name it!

 Maybe I was too tired to enjoy the atmosphere but I personally was not a fan of the decor.
 I would most certainly recommend the pancakes for breakfast.

 The hot springs and thermal pools are located in the Elsey National Park, 1 hour South of Katherine, NT.
 Bitter Springs was named by a worker on the Overland Telegraph Line in 1871, after the bitter taste of the water.
 The area was later renamed Mataranka.